appwrite/demos-for-functions/python/backup-to-dropbox/README.md

 ## 🎯 Trigger

-Head over to your function in the Appwrite console and under the Settings Tab, enable the `collection.read` event.
+Head over to your function in the Appwrite console and under the Settings Tab, enable the `database.collections.delete` event.